i2p/i2p.www/i2p2www/spec/proposals/156-ecies-routers.rst

-Before aggressively rekeying the entire network, the vast majority (perhaps 90% or more) must be able to build tunnels through ECIES routers (0.9.48 or higher) AND send messages to ECIES floodfills.
+Before aggressively rekeying the entire network, the vast majority (perhaps 90% or more) must be able to build tunnels through ECIES routers (0.9.48 or higher) AND send messages to ECIES floodfills (0.9.49 or higher).
+This target will probably be reached for the 0.9.52 release.

 Rekeying will take several releases.

-Target release: 0.9.50 or 0.9.51 to start rekeying;
+Target release:
-0.9.50 or 0.9.51 for new routers to default to ECIES;
+0.9.49 for new routers to default to ECIES;
+0.9.49 to slowly start rekeying;
+0.9.50 - 0.9.52 to repeatedly increase the rekeying rate;
 late 2021 for the majority of the network to be rekeyed.